 A study published by The College of Social Work has declared that the state of specialist social work with older people must be reversed to meet the demands of an ageing population.
-Mobility aids in conjunction with home and specialist care can work towards providing a more independent way of life and while the technology of stair lifts and aids are coming on leaps and bounds to cater for the UK’s aging population, as this study shows, it is specialist social care that needs attention.
+Mobility aids in conjunction with home and specialist care can work towards providing a more independent way of life and while the technology of stair lifts and aids are coming on leaps and bounds to cater for the UK’s ageing population, as this study shows, it is specialist social care that needs attention.

-The study, Social work with older people: a vision for the future, was composed by a total of eight academics and details the need to revive gerontological practice, or the study of the social, psychological and biological effects of aging.
+The study, Social work with older people: a vision for the future, was composed by a total of eight academics and details the need to revive gerontological practice, or the study of the social, psychological and biological effects of ageing.
 With the increasing number of people living to an older age in the country, there is a higher need for more to be done to revive this kind of social care.

 Research for the future